Department: Geography and Environmental Science

 The Environmental Science major offers a common core of courses and an interdisciplinary approach that allows students to focus on environmental policy and management or earth systems science.
 Our major prepares students to identify and describe the components of Earth’s environment and their interconnections.
 Our goal is to equip students with theoretical and practical tools to synthesize the body of knowledge presented in the course work and to address real world problems.
 We seek to accomplish this goal by fostering classroom dynamics where assumptions, methods and findings are critically evaluated.
 After choosing a concentration, students take advanced physical science courses for the Environmental Earth Science concentration and human geography and social science courses for the Environmental Management Policy concentration.
 Coursework covers subjects that include weather and climate, climate change, environmental hazards, fluid dynamics, sustainability, ecology, oceanography, conservation, urban problems and their solutions and the global impact of humans on the Earth system.

-What can I do with my degree in Geography and Environmental Science?
+What can I do with my degree in Geography and Environmental Studies?

 Courses in all of these fields are valuable parts of a general liberal education, developing an awareness of earth phenomena and the role these play in people’s lives.
-Through integration of content knowledge, applied skills, and internships, our graduates are prepared for both graduate study and immediate employment in the public, private, and non-profit sectors.
+In addition, through integration of content knowledge, applied skills, and internships, our graduates are prepared for both graduate study and immediate employment in the public, private, and non-profit sectors.

 Teacher Education Pathway